JonahWood/fs-journal/quizzes/week01.md

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+flex property gives an element the ability to be displayed in its flex container and positioned easier.
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+Margin
 ```